informalsystems/quint/doc/adr004-effect-system.md

 exploration including a draft implementation.

 TNT expressions and definitions can be assigned both a type and an effect, which can be independent of each other.
-Here are some example of inferred returned types and effects for some definitions, considering some new syntax that is still under discussion.
+Here are some examples of inferred returned types and effects for some definitions, considering some new syntax that is still under discussion.